johanschalkkoen/ourlife-app/README.md

 OurLife Website

-Project Overview
+Overview
-OurLife is a platform empowering professionals with transparent workplace reviews and career resources.
-This repository contains the front-end and back-end code for the website, starting with a user-friendly, responsive homepage.
-The goal is to foster community engagement and informed career decisions through a modern, accessible interface.
+OurLife is a platform that empowers professionals with transparent workplace reviews and career resources.
+This repository contains the front-end and back-end code for the website, starting with a modern, responsive homepage.
+The goal is to foster community engagement and informed career decisions through an accessible, user-friendly interface.
 Homepage Wireframe
-The homepage is designed for usability, engagement, and trust, using a single-column layout optimized for desktop and mobile.
+The homepage prioritizes usability, engagement, and trust with a single-column layout optimized for desktop and mobile.
 Header (Sticky)

 Logo: Top-left, clickable (150x50px, e.g., "OurLife").
-Navigation: Top-right, horizontal links: Home, Reviews, Resources, About, Submit Review.
+Navigation: Top-right, links: Home, Reviews, Resources, About, Submit Review.
 Hamburger menu on mobile.
-Primary CTA: "Share Your Review" button (contrasting color, e.g., blue).
+Primary CTA: "Share Your Review" button (e.g., blue).
-Search Icon: Magnifying glass for quick search access.
+Search Icon: Magnifying glass for search functionality.

 Hero Section

 Background: Subtle workplace image with text overlay.
-Headline: "Discover Transparent Workplace Reviews" (H1, 32px, sans-serif, e.g., Roboto).
+Headline: "Discover Transparent Workplace Reviews" (H1, 32px, Roboto).
 Subheadline: "Read and share honest reviews to make informed career decisions" (18px).
 CTAs:
-Primary: "Browse Reviews" (links to reviews page).
+Primary: "Browse Reviews" (links to reviews).
 Secondary: "Submit a Review" (links to submission form).